-Weight loss surgery can produce significant and sustained weight loss, resulting in improved health.
+Weight-loss surgery can produce significant and sustained weight loss, resulting in improved health.
 There are many procedures that can help you achieve your desired weight and health goal.
 But the decision to have surgery should not be taken lightly.
 It’s important to take the time to find out which procedure is right for you and how to find the best bariatric surgeon.

 Effectiveness of Weight-loss Operations

-The most common weight-loss operations today are gastric bypass, adjustable gastric banding, and sleeve gastrectomy.
+The two most common weight-loss operations today are gastric sleeve and bypass.
 They are known to be most effective when:

 - Performed by an accomplished and competent surgeon

 - The operation is performed at a facility that offers aftercare programs focusing on dietary, behavioral, and exercise changes, which typically means an accredited center of excellence

 - The patient is willing to work with the procedure and make the lifestyle changes to achieve and maintain long-term success

 Regardless of what procedure is chosen, the key is using the weight-loss operation to implement lifestyle changes.
 These surgeries truly are a tool to help control hunger and portion size, but that’s it.
 The rest is up to you.